HomeFinder0/Backend/README.md

    Keep your profile information up-to-date.
 - Search for Properties:
    Explore a vast array of properties based on your preferences.
-- Save Searches:
+- Wishlist:
-   Save your favorite searches for quick access.
+   Save your favorite residences for quick access.
-- Compare Properties:
-  Evaluate multiple properties side by side.
 - View Recommendations:
    Receive tailored property recommendations.
 - View Property Details:
    Get in-depth information about each property.
-- Add Property to Favorites:
-   Keep track of your favorite properties.
+- View Nearby Residences:
+  See all residences near your location (3km).
 - Send Messages:
    Communicate with agents, sellers, or other users.
 - Receive Messages:
    Stay connected with relevant updates.
 - Rate Properties:
-  Share your feedback by rating properties.
+  Share your feedback by rating properties and leave comment [optional].
+- Book Residence:
+  Book a residence and manage bookings.
 - Leave Reviews:
    Leave detailed reviews for properties you've interacted with.
+- Like Reviews and unLike.

 Admin
 - Manage Users: